M-erb/boilerplate-koa-mongo-vue3/README.md

 ## Env Casting Types

 A simple util is included to help use the values provided by the `.env` file.
 The src can be found in `server/utils/env-cast.js` AND allows passing a default value.
+Using [dotenv-cast](https://www.npmjs.com/package/dotenv-cast).

 ```javascript
 // string